-- Healthcare cost trend rates 7% for pre-Medicare eligible employees grading down by .25% each year, beginning in 2020-2021, to an ultimate rate of 4.5% in 2029; 5.5% for post-Medicare eligible employees grading down by .25% each year, beginning in 2020-2021, to an ultimate rate of 4.5% in 2023-2024 and thereafter; the initial trend was developed using the National Health Care Trend Survey; the ultimate trend was developed using a building block approach which considers CPI, Gross Domestic Product, and technology growth. - Healthcare claim cost Per capita costs for the self-insured plans in the July 1, 2019 and July 1, 2018 valuations were based on medical and prescription claims for calendar year 2019, and 2018, respectively, trended to the valuation date, and adjusted for incurred but not reported claims using completion factors based on prior year data.
-Per capita costs for fully-insured plans in the July 1, 2019 and July 1, 2018 valuations were based on calendar year 2020, and 2019, premiums adjusted to the valuation date using the trend assumptions above.
-Per capita costs were adjusted for expected age-related differences in morbidity, where applicable.
-In addition, the expected impact from the increase in Coverage Gap Brand Discounts from 50% to 70% was incorporated in the costs for 2019 in the July 1, 2018 valuation.

-• Participation rates - The percentage of employees and their dependents eligible for early retiree benefits that will participate in the retiree medical plan is outlined in the table below.
-Active participants who have been covered continuously under the plan since before January 1, 2002 are assumed to participate at a rate of 88%.
+- Disability retirees: RP-2000 Disabled Retiree Mortality table, adjusted by 1.009 for males and 1.043 for females, no projection for improvement - Healthcare cost trend rates 6.75%, and 7.00%, for pre-Medicare eligible employees in the July 1, 2020 and July 1, 2019 valuations, respectively, grading down by .25% each year to an ultimate rate of 4.5% in 2029, and thereafter, for each valuation; 5.25%, and 5.50% for post-Medicare eligible employees in the July 1, 2020, and July 1, 2019 valuations, respectively, grading down by .25% each year to an ultimate rate of 4.5% in 2023-2024 and thereafter, for each valuation.
+The initial trend was developed using the National Health Care Trend Survey; the ultimate trend was developed using a building block approach which considers CPI, Gross Domestic Product, and technology growth. - Healthcare claim cost Per capita costs for the self-insured plans in the July 1, 2020 valuation were based on prescription drug claims for retired participants for the period January 1, 2019 through December 31, 2020, and medical claims for retired participants for the period January 1, 2018 through December 31, 2019, trended to the valuation date.
+The last month of the prescription drug claim experience was adjusted for incurred but not reported claims using completion factors based on prior year data.
+Per capita costs for the self-insured plans in the July 1, 2019 valuation were based on medical and prescription claims for retired participants for the period January 1, 2019 valuation were based on medical and prescription claims for retired participants for the period January 1, 2018 through December 31, 2019, trended to the valuation date, and adjusted for incurred but not reported claims using completion factors based on prior year data.
+Per capita costs for fully-insured plans in the July 1, 2019 valuations were based on calendar year 2021, and 2020, premiums adjusted to the valuation date using the trend assumptions above, respectively.
+Per capita costs were adjusted for expected age-related differences in morbidity, where applicable. - Participation rates The percentage of employees and their dependents eligible for early retiree benefits that will participate in the retiree medical plan is outlined in the table below.
+Active participants who have been covered continuously under the medical plan since before January 1, 2002 are assumed to participate at a rate of 88%.
 This rate assumes that a one-time irrevocable election to participate is made at the time of retirement.

-July 1, 2019 July 1, 2018
+July 1, 2020 July 1, 2019

 Years of Service Valuation Valuation

-Under 10 years 52% 52%
+Under 10 years 33% 52%

-10 - 14 years 73% 73%
+10 - 14 years 60% 73%

-15 - 19 years 84% 84%
+15 - 19 years 80% 84%

 20+ years 88% 88%

-Future retirees are assumed to participate in the life insurance benefit at a 52% rate and elect a total of \$45,000 in basic and supplemental life insurance coverage, before any age reductions.
+Future retirees are assumed to participate in the life insurance benefit at a 36% rate for the July 1, 2020 valuation, and a 52% rate for the July 1, 2019 valuation, and are assumed to elect a total of \$45,000 in basic and supplemental life insurance coverage, before any age reductions for both valuations.
 Spouses are assumed to elect \$2,000 of coverage.